eraybasar/pesdk-docs/_guides/ios/v6_5/features/configuration.md

 ## Selecting menu items

-With version 6 we changed to way, menu items are picked.
+With version 6 we changed the way, menu items are configured.
 Now there is a constructor overload for the `PhotoEditViewController`, that takes an array of `MenuItem`'s.
-We recommend having a separate function to setup the menu items like so,
+We recommend having a separate function to setup the menu items:

 ```swift
 func menuItems(with configuration: Configuration) -> [MenuItem] {